alimranahmed/LaraBlog/readme.md

 # Personal Blog Using Laravel 5.3
-#### Let's keep as simple as possible
+#### Let's keep it as simple as possible
 A blogging system for personal use.
 Minimal library used.
-No frontend theme and anything heavy or unnacessary libraries used.
+No frontend theme and anything heavy or unnacessary library used.

 ### Features
 1. Posting and Managing blog posts